 When the user clicks on the “Wear” button as described in the previous section, the app will take the user to the Outfit History screen which lists all the outfits have been chosen today and in the past as shown in Figure 2.13.
 This screen can also be accessed from the main screen or the side menu.

-Once the user is in the Outfit History screen, outfit worn today is shown first and if there is more than one outfit, they will be displayed in chronicle order.
+Once the user is in the Outfit History screen, outfit worn today is shown first and if there is more than one outfit, they will be displayed in chronological order.
 User can find what he/she has worn on any particular day in the past by moving to the tab for that day, clicking on an outfit entry in the list, and the outfit will be displayed in the Outfit Preview screen as in Figure 2.13.

 Chapter 3 Implementation